gillian-guide/gillian-guide.github.io/docs/troubleshooting.en.md

     One of your mods is unstable.
 Don't install too many mods.

 ??? info "Game is using the wrong GPU(laptop)"
-    Go to the Nvidia Control Panel, 3D settings, add :material-file:`gtaiv.exe` and select max performance in power plan mode.
+    Go to the Nvidia Control Panel, 3D settings, add :material-file:`gtaiv.exe` and select `Max Performance` in `Power Plan Mode`.

+If you know an issue and a solution that I missed, [contact me!](contact-me.md)

 [:material-page-first:Previous page <br>Mods</br>](extras/mods.md){ .md-button } [Next page:material-page-last: <br>Contact me</br>](contact-me.md){ .md-button .md-button--primary }